cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>*Example:true*

 **driving_keys[]**
-(optional,must refer to a parent_key or dependent_child_key in the parent table of the satellite)
+(optional,must refer to a parent_key or dependent_child_key in the parent link table of the satellite)
 <br>List of column names of the parent link, that are used as driving keys, to end former relations.

-In general, the name must match the final name of the key column in the link.
+In general, the name must match the final name of a hub key column in the link.
 Especially in case of recursive relation, the method of creating the key name must be taken into account.
 <br>*"[“hk_raccn_account”]" | "[“hk_rerps_artice”,”year”,”month”]"

 **max_history_depth**